AllanKirui/my-first-website/README.md

 What's in view:

 -  At the top:
-   -  More information about the site.
+   -  More information about the site
 -  At the center:
    -  Support links
 -  At the bottom:
-   -  Links to external pages and below that (not shown in the screenshot) is a footer
+   -  Links to external pages and below that, not shown in the screenshot,s is a footer

 ---